-EU added value (min.
-3 / max.
-5)
+Complementarity with other actions and EU added value (min.
+5 points)

-Is there a clearly identifiable added value for the UCPM and its stakeholders beyond the parties involved in the proposal?
+- Does the proposal include a mapping of relevant past and present initiatives?
+Does your proposal meaningfully include findings from them? - Is there a clearly identifiable added value for the UCPM and its stakeholders beyond the parties involved in the proposal? - Are climate actions addressed as objectives of the proposed project?